The Madison LakeWay

-Madison LakeWay District will encompass 1.7 miles of shoreline and 17 acres of land along Lake Monona.
+Madison LakeWay will encompass 1.7 miles of shoreline and 17 acres of land along Lake Monona.
 The reimagined waterfront will become a welcoming destination for all Madison residents and visitors.
-It will reconnect Downtown Madison to Lake Monona, increase access to the lake, improve Lake Monona’s water quality and aquatic habitat, and recognize Lake Monona’s cultural history.
+It will reconnect Downtown Madison to Lake Monona, increase lake access, improve Lake Monona’s water quality and aquatic habitat, and recognize Lake Monona’s cultural history.

 The Painted Turtle